Bart-coding/github-repo-lister/README.md

 mvn test
 ````

-The project includes a single integration test, as per the business requirements, which verifies the primary use case, also known as the "happy path."
+The project includes a single integration test, as per the business requirements, which verifies the primary use case, also known as the *happy path*.
 Note that the test does not use mocks.
 It is an integration test that verifies the real API client's behavior and the service layer's data processing.

 -----